 Established in 2010 as a nonprofit, the Quinn Research Center collaborates with other educational and cultural organizations to promote interest and knowledge of Black history, culture, and positive contributions made by African Americans through programs and events.
 Carolyne, who was born and raised in Santa Monica has many life long experiences along with community involvement to share with the Center.
 After retiring from Santa Monica-Malibu Unified School District in year 2000, both Bill and Carolyne have devoted time, energy and love to this endeavor with immense pride.

 Ruthann Lehrer has been involved with historic preservation for many decades.
 Her academic background is in Art History and Urban Planning, each with an M.A. degree.
 She became the first Executive Director at the Los Angeles Conservancy in 1981, where she helped to launch this new organization, departing in 1987.
 She worked for the City of Long Beach from 1989-2003 as their first Neighborhood and Historic Preservation Officer.
 She has served on the Board of the California Preservation Foundation and on the L.A.
 Conservancy Board.
 Appointed to the Santa Monica Landmarks Commission in 1999, she served for 14 years in that position.
 She has been on the Santa Monica Conservancy Board since 2003, where she has been active in educational programs and advocacy.
 She has resided in Santa Monica since 1974.

-The exhibition Three Structures Touching and related programming is generously supported by the Danish Arts Foundation, the National Endowment for the Arts, and generous 18th Street Arts Center donors, and the city of Santa Monica.
+The exhibition Three Structures Touching and related programming is generously supported by the Danish Arts Foundation, the National Endowment for the Arts, generous 18th Street Arts Center donors, and the city of Santa Monica.